Bushwick and East Williamsburg tour

 The borderland of East Williamsburg and Bushwick has generated huge buzz for its influx of artists and hipsters moving east along the L train from Williamsburg, and galleries, bars, restaurants, and building conversions have proliferated.

 Since 2012, the outdoor gallery known as the Bushwick Collective has transformed a dowdy industrial zone into a internationally-known street art haven.
+(We will see a good amount of street art.
+But if you want a tour focused on street art, please choose one of them!)

 We'll see signs of Bushwick's brewing history, fueled by a German population, in mansions and closed breweries.
 We'll see a few signs of the neighborhood's Italian heritage, and more that reflect the Latino (Puerto Rican, Dominican, Mexican, Ecuadorian) presence that later transformed Bushwick.

-While we won't see 1970s decline (including a massive blackout, looting, and arson), we will see the response: the public investment in housing and other structures spurred by neighborhood activism and local political leadership.
+While we won't see 1970s decline (including a massive blackout, looting, and arson), we will see the response: the public investment in housing and other structures spurred by neighborhood activism and political leadership.
 We'll see a park named for a brave crusader against drug dealing.

-Distance from Midtown Manhattan: 30-35 minutes
+Distance from Midtown Manhattan: 30-35 minutes by subway

 Basic tour length: 2.5 hours (see fees) or do add on with Williamsburg